siomarapantarotto/EcommerceFromScratch/README.md

 # EcommerceFromScratch
-"EcommerceFromScratch" is a basic JAVA project course
+"EcommerceFromScratch" is a basic JAVA project course.